apoorvpatne10/Associative-rule-learning/README.md

 # Summary of dataset #

-A summary of dataset that I've used is consisting of 7500 transactions and 120 different grocery items as shown below:
+A summary of dataset that I've used is consisting of 7500 transactions and 120 different(in a week) grocery items as shown below:

 ![alt text](https://i.imgur.com/Sd3kKtc.png)